legend-exp/snakemake-storage-plugin-nersc/README.md

 # Snakemake Storage Plugin for NERSC

 A Snakemake plugin to efficiently interact with the NERSC filesystem.
-Current supported features:

-- Read a file or perform globbing on the read-only Community filesystem mount point at `/dvs_ro`
+> [!WARNING]
+>
+> This plugin is still work in progress!
+Do not use!